Transform as a leader. Create real change the world has been waiting for.

 Courses are offered year-round during spring, summer, and fall semesters.
 Following this schedule, you will complete six courses each year (two courses per semester).
 This results in completion of coursework in less than three years.

-Applicants choosing the online model begin the program once per year in the spring.
+Applicants for the in-person model are encouraged to apply throughout the year and, if accepted, begin with the next available in-person cohort at the Minneapolis Campus or Rochester Campus, typically in the fall semester each year.
+Applicants for the online model begin the program once per year in the spring.
 Program orientation is offered at the end of April.
-You begin online coursework in May and have your first residency weekend in July.
+In May, you begin online coursework and have your first residency weekend in July.

 Both.
 There will be course activities and assignments that can be completed at your leisure.
-You will also be expected to join online group work and discussions at prearranged days and times.
+You’ll also be expected to join online group work and discussions at prearranged days and times.
 These requirements will be clearly outlined on course syllabi.